 Many pro fighters who are good at striking are not very capable when it comes to groundwork so kudos to her.

 She is a very dominant striker and a natural-born fighter and she has the best Muay Thai skills in woman's MMA division.
 Read more about Joanna Champion

-Jose Aldo is BJJ specialist but he is mostly known in the UFC as a Muay Thai striker.
-His style resembles more of Dutch-style kickboxing than traditional Thai boxings thanks to his training with Andy Souver.
-He makes an extensive use of kick, knees and punches and not so much of elbow strikes which are characteristic to Dutch-style Muay Thai.
+Jose Aldo is a BJJ specialist but he is widely known in the UFC as a Muay Thai striker.
+Thanks to his training with Andy Souver his style resembles more of Dutch-style kickboxing than traditional Thai Kickboxing.

 Aldo makes extensive use of kicks, knees, and punches but he is not so much of elbow striker which is characteristic for Dutch-style K-1/Glory kickboxing.

 Karolina, Polish Princess, is a second-best Thai Kickboxer in the UFC women division.
 Don't let her sweet nickname and her cute appearance fool you: she is a very technical striker.

 She was also the hardest stand-up striker which Joanna Jedrzejczyk has faced so far in the UFC.
 Her clash with Joanna was a great example of a top-class Muay Thai in an MMA fight.

 Rafael is a very aggressive fighter which adopted Muay Thai as his primary stand-up striking style.
 And Thai Kickboxing has become a great addition to his BJJ grappling skills.